tigoe/html-for-conndev/DeviceDataDashboard/readme.md

 # Connected Device Data Dashboard

-The examples in this directory show how to connect a WiFi-connected microcontroller to a web page using a few command line tools.
+The examples in [this directory](https://github.com/tigoe/html-for-conndev/blob/main/DeviceDataDashboard/) show how to connect a WiFi-connected microcontroller to a web page using a few command line tools.
 To make the most of this tutorial, you should understand:
-* DOM structure as shown in [this template example] (template/)
+* DOM structure as shown in [this template example](../template/)
 * Arduino WiFiNINA (for Nano 33, Uno WiFi, MKR1010) or WiFi101 (for MKR1000) libraries.
 See the WiFi_Startup and WiFi_status videos in [this showcase](https://vimeo.com/showcase/6916443) for an intro to the WiFiNINA library.

 You'll need: